sed-pro-inria/tools-training/1-vers/git.md

 Since Git is a distributed revision control system, clloning a repository means creating a copy of that repository that has exactly as much information.
-This opens the road to a workflow different rom the previous one, where each developer has a public repository from which everybody can read.
+This opens the road to a workflow different from the previous one, where each developer has a public repository from which everybody can read.
 When this developer wants to share code, he/she pushes the code to be shared to his/her public repository and informs